-Critical reading developments and conceptions of writing and writing research is addressed.
-Review of major shifts and trends in writing instruction and the key people who have influenced the field of writing instruction at the elementary school level.
+Addresses critical reading developments and conceptions of writing and writing research.
+Reviews major shifts and trends in writing instruction and the key people who have influenced the field of writing instruction at the elementary school level.
+Prerequisite: EDUC5103

 EDUC5105 Early Literacy Development 3 s.h.